-- (3) To avoid doubt, a reference in this rule to undercharging by a retailer includes a reference to a failure by the retailer to issue a bill. - (4) Application of this rule to standard retail contracts
+(3) To avoid doubt, a reference in this rule to undercharging by a retailer includes a reference to a failure by the retailer to issue a bill.

 This rule applies in relation to market retail contracts (other than prepayment meter market retail contracts).